bs672/iko/README.md

-#iko
+iko

 Current version of App: xcPetalV3
-Current version of Firmware: src
+Latest version of firmware is in the src folder

 Libraries